- Compare

 Type

-Arbitrum is a layer 2 blockchain, while TON has no data
+Arbitrum is a layer 2 blockchain, while TON is a layer 1 blockchain

 Launch Date